NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Conversion of 1D (flat array) to 2D (cell) index should be done using : $i = k / cdim, \:\: j = k \mod cdim$ make sure mod is for the j index (because of row major access (i,j), because 1D indices are calculated as : $ k = i \cdot m + j$ where $m = cdim$.
 Note that $cdim$ is the number of cells for one dimension $cdim = wssize / cellsize$.

-Got the same issue again now where fluid volume is lost, not sure why the accel grid causes this, is it just discontinuites ?
+Got the same issue again now where fluid volume is lost, not sure why the accel grid causes this, is it just discontinuities ?
+Low density areas show grid cell bounds.

+might be due to cell size been too big.
+Didn't think this would be an issue because the kernel rejects particles beyond $h$ but maybe its due to something else.

+Just generally seem to get incorrect kernel quantities when using a fixed grid, even though cell size is larger than kernel radius.

+It should work if kernel radius is less than distance to edge of neighbouring cells ...

+Make grid bigger than simulation domain to stop cell edges aligning to boundary of tank bottom...

 ____